lzim/mtl/blue/session02/s02_learner/mtl_session02_see.md

 ### Your Team Data Folder

 ### 3. Scroll to your team folder at the bottom of the page.
-Open the data_ui folder and open your data_ui file in Excel
+Open the data_ui folder and open your data_ui file in Excel.

 - Click on the 3 dots [...] next to the data_ui file.
 - Click on "Edit" to open in Excel, then click "Edit Workbook" at the top of the sheet.

 [![edit in excel screen cast](https://github.com/lzim/teampsd/blob/master/resources/gifs/mtl_2.0/edit_in_excel.gif)](#DontLink)

 ### 4. Go to the ClinicSelection tab.
-Use columns C-H to select the clinics that make up your team
+Use columns C-H to select the clinics that make up your team.

 - You can sort and filter by Clinic Name, Division Name, Physical Location, Primary Stopcode, Secondary Stopcode, and Default Provider.
-- Note: This will pull all clinics used in the last two years (including de-activated clinics: denoted by "ZZ").
-For de-activated clinics, you can find the date of de-activation in column I.
+- Note: This will pull all clinics used in the last two years, including de-activated clinics (denoted by a "ZZ" prefix).
+You can also see the de-activated clinic's inactivation date in column I.
 - Follow the instructions in **Box A2.**
 - After filtering, click the "Add All" arrow in column B (Cell B6).
 Fine-tune your selections by double-clicking on the clinic name in column A (to remove) or column C (to add).